rqtrinh/mipsProcessor/README.md

 - return outdata(32 bits)

 ### Enabling Jump
+- jump opocode = h'20
+- lower 26 bits is the address we want to jump to
+- in our MIPS processoer we always calcuate for the jump address
+- our control logic determines if we should take it our not

 ### Shifter_Jump
 - We need a shifter to enable jump
 - The shifter is taking the addr of J instruction and shifting left two bits